odin1982/spring/README.md

 ## The four kinds of autowiring
 * byName:  		Attempts to match all properties of the autowired bean with beans that have the same name (or ID) as the properties.
-Properties for which there’s no matching bean will 			remain unwired.
+Properties for which thereï¿½s no matching bean will 			remain unwired.

 * byType:
 Attempts to match all properties of the autowired bean with beans whose types are assignable to the properties.
-Properties for which there’s no matching bean will remain unwired.
+Properties for which thereï¿½s no matching bean will remain unwired.

-In Spring, “Autowiring by Type” means, if data type of a bean is compatible with the data type of other bean property, auto wire it.
+In Spring, ï¿½Autowiring by Typeï¿½ means, if data type of a bean is compatible with the data type of other bean property, auto wire it.

 * constructor: 	Tries to match up a constructor of the autowired bean with beans whose types are assignable to the constructor arguments.